CenturyHSTech/single-page-html-only/README.md

 <summary><strong>Submission Requirements</strong></summary>

 - All changes must be committed and pushed to the repository
-- Submit a recording showing the gallery at various viewport widths
+- Take one or more screen shots of your web page and upload them as files
-- I will be looking for the following design recommendations:
+- I will be looking at your content as well.
-    + your ***layout remains intact*** at all screen widths
-    + there are ***no horizontal scrollbars*** (unless the screen is narrower than a single figure)
 </details>

 ---